 Bodoano Memorial, 1872

-Restoration scheduled to begin by July, 2017 on this work by the great sculptor G.B.
+Restoration has begun September, 2017 on this work by the great sculptor G.B.
 Villa.

 Luigi Bodoano memorialThese smaller memorials are often overlooked as visitors focus on the large monuments, but they were sculpted and carved with great attention to detail and story telling.
 Here we have the delicate memorial to sea captain Luigi Bodoano.